Meiningen: Through the Middle Ages

 Meiningen was first mentioned in 982 (extract certificate: "…in villis Meininga in Meiningermarca…").
 The village was first a crown land in the Duchy of Franconia and later a possession of the king.
 Around the year 1000, construction of the Stadtkirche (town church) began.
 It was several times expanded and rebuilt over the centuries.
 German Emperor Henry II donated Meiningen in 1008 to the Roman Catholic Diocese of Würzburg, and for 534 years it remained part of Würzburg.
 To protect their property, the Bishops of Würzburg built a moated castle (today Schloss Elisabethenburg palace) in the 11th century.
 In 1153, the plague raged in Meiningen, which was also granted judicial rights (the first town-charter type of rights) that year by the rulers.
 In 1222, Würzburg and the House of Henneberg fought for possession of Meiningen, while the town suffered extensive damage.
 Meiningen was first mentioned in 1230 as a Stadt (town) and was granted wide-ranging autonomy in 1344.
 During this time the citizens built a powerful fortification with a double wall and three moats.
 From 1239 to 1242 the Friars Minor of the Franciscan Order built a monastery between the castle and the Lower Gate.
 In 1380, a fire destroyed around a quarter of the town, including the archives of the town council.
-The town joined together with ten other towns of the Bishopric of Würzburg and participated in 1396-1399 in the "Franconian town war" against the diocese.
+The town joined with ten other towns of the Bishopric of Würzburg and participated in 1396–1399 in the "Franconian town war" against the diocese.
 Würzburg troops besieged Meiningen, until it capitulated in 1399.
 In an uprising on 10 August 1432, the citizens destroyed the castle (Würzburger Burg or Burg Meiningen).
-In the years 1443-1455, the town church was enlarged in the Gothic style.
+In the years 1443–1455, the town church was enlarged in the Gothic style.